aab116/URmarketplace/Report.md

-#### 3.3.2 Environmental, Societal, Safety, and Economic Considerations
+<h1>3.3.2 Environmental, Societal, Safety, and Economic Considerations</h1>

 The design of URMarketplace was developed with environmental, societal, safety, and economic constraints in mind.
 Environmentally, the software contributes positively by encouraging item reuse rather than disposal.
 Students often discard usable furniture, books, appliances, and supplies when moving out of residence at the end of a term.
 By offering a structured local marketplace, the design helps reduce unnecessary waste and extends the useful life of these items.
 In this way, the solution supports more sustainable consumption behavior on campus.